-Various federal and state laws regulate "robocalls" and "robotexts" - phone calls to landlines and cell phones, and text messages to cell phones, that use certain automated dialing technology, deliver a pre-recorded message, or use an artificial voice.
+Robocalls and Robotexts and Other Telephone Issues QUESTIONS AND ANSWERS arious federal and state laws regulate "robocalls" and "robotexts"- phone calls to landlines and cell phones, and text messages to cell phones, that use certain automated dialing technology, deliver a pre-recorded message, or use an artificial voice.
+Most recently, the Federal Communications Commission (FCC) issued an important ruling in July 2015 about these practices.